Chapter 1 : How Could You

 "I’m guessing you heard the news," said Hermione in a low voice.
 "I expected to find you here in this…state."

-“How could he be doing this to me,” said Ginny, not expecting an answer.
+"How could he be doing this to me," said Ginny, not expecting an answer.
+She didn’t feel like chastising Hermione for not telling her the news herself, so she could have avoided learning from the man she loved.

 "Ginny, I know you love him, but you need to move on.
 You need to just let go of him and get on with life.
 You can’t just continue life like this, crying every time you see Harry and Eliza together.
 What if they have kids?"
 Ginny cried even harder into Hermione’s shoulder.